 Team building has benefits of self-development, positive communication, leadership skills, and the ability to work closely together as a team to solve problems.

 Everyone knows playing the Wii is fun!
 The Nintendo® Wii™ is a video gaming system that directly involves the player in the game.
 The player is required to move their body and the game controller in active ways that can challenge their balance and coordination.
 Playing games such as virtual bowling, tennis, basketball, fitness exercising, dancing, and many more will make the participant exert plenty of energy for a workout.

 Arts & Crafts

 Our arts and crafts classes will challenge any artist minded person.
-We will try to touch a little bit of everything from jewelry making to canvas paintings.
+We try to touch a little bit of everything from jewelry making to canvas paintings.
 The sky will be the limit.

 If a program is canceled due to weather, the program will be made up at a later date or refunds will be issued.